Welcoming Jeff Kreshel to West Yost: Expanding Quality & Enhancing Connections in the Pacific Northwest

 Nick Belmont: What inspired you to pursue a career in water engineering—and what has kept you inspired over the years?

-Jeff: I fell into it.
-Several of my former professional mentors were involved with different facets of water engineering and through various project opportunities and a willingness to try new things, over time and with each new experience I began to gravitate more to the water side of our industry and ended up focusing on it almost exclusively after starting out with my general civil engineering degree from college.
-I continue to be inspired working in the water industry, given the people – colleagues and clients alike that I get to work with and knowing the impact, importance, and value of the work we do for our communities and the environment.
+Jeff: Honestly, in a way, I just fell into it.
+Several of my former professional mentors were involved with different facets of water engineering.
+Through various project opportunities and a willingness to try new things, over time, with each new experience I began to gravitate more to the water side of our industry and ended up focusing on it almost exclusively.
+I continue to be inspired working in the water industry, given the colleagues and clients that I get to work with and knowing the impact, importance, and value of the work we do for our communities and the environment.

 Core Moolenkamp: What excites you most about joining the West Yost team?